MoJoMoon/Identifying-COVID-19-with-Deep-Learning/README.md

 ### Modeling

-After modeling with various CNN's the most ppromising involved transfer learning with VGG19:
+After modeling with various CNN's the most promising involved transfer learning with VGG19, a 19 layer convolutional neural network created by the Oxford Visual Geometry Group for the ImageNet Large Scale Visual Recognition Challenge ILSVRC-2014 competition trained on 4 GPUs for 2–3 weeks.

+Transfer learning as defined by Goodfellow et al in Deep Learning is a "Situation where what has been learned in one setting is exploited to improve generalization in another setting".
+By this definition, we used the weights gained from the Imagenet dataset, and the architecture of VGG19 to generalize for the covid-19 dataset:

 <img src='images\tensorboard_img\full_vgg19.png'>

+### Performance

-Our performance was able to meet standards set by the FDA for approved Covid-19 testing for recall:
+Our performance was able to meet standards set by the FDA for approved Covid-19 testing for recall, and met our goal for accuracy:

 <img src='images\tensorboard_img\vgg_success_matrix.PNG'>